Quantum Takes Flight: Two-Stage Resilient Topology Optimization for UAV Networks: System Model and Proposed Framework

 We model the UAV communication network as an undirected graph $G=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}$ denotes the set of UAVs with $|\mathcal{V}|=N$, and $\mathcal{E}$ represents all potential communication links between UAVs.
 Each link $(i,j)\in\mathcal{E}$ is associated with a binary decision variable $x_{ij}\in\{0,1\}$, indicating whether the link is activated.
 The set of all decision variables forms the decision vector $\mathbf{x}$, which defines one feasible topology.

 The quality of a topology is measured by an objective function $C(\mathbf{x})$ that captures the trade-off between the overall throughput and structural robustness:

-where $T(\mathbf{x})$ represents the total network throughput and $F(\mathbf{x})$ penalizes topological fragility.
+where $T(\mathbf{x})$ represents the proxy for total network throughput and $F(\mathbf{x})$ penalizes topological fragility.
 The parameters $\alpha$ and $\beta$ control the trade-off between these objectives.
 These weights are mission dependent and can be tuned according to application priorities.
 For example, missions requiring continuous data transmission such as UAV monitoring favor larger $\alpha$, while long-endurance or patrol tasks prefer higher $\beta$ to emphasize structural robustness.
-The throughput term is defined as
+To enable real-time quantum optimization, we adopt the Aggregate Link Capacity (sum of all active link capacities) as a part of the objective function, defined as:

 Here $C_{ij}$ denotes the surrogate link capacity between UAV $i$ and $j$, computed as $C_{ij}=B\log_2\!\bigl(1+\gamma_{ij}/\Gamma\bigr)$ with $\Gamma=2$.

 The fragility term represents the vulnerability of a topology to node overload and is formulated as follow: